Psybah/balancee-booking/README.md

 ## License

-© Balanceè Nigeria.
+© Cybersmith.
 All rights reserved.